 For my professional career, I have been careful about managing conflicts of interest.
 This is important because when people are looking for information about science, politics, or any topic for that matter, they are wary of hidden agendas, dark money, bias and other factors that can influence what they are reading.
 My research and graduate education was publicly-funded, and we’ve had a strict policy when it comes to funding for Biology Fortified since the very beginning.
 It was easy at the beginning to avoid entanglements with the various industries I have written about, but last year it became much more difficult.
 My wife and I were moving back to California from Wisconsin and I needed a little help getting our home fixed up to sell.
 I don’t know how the word got around whether it was a friend or colleague, a FOIAed email or a leak from a disgruntled employee, but I need to come clean and do damage control before the reporters start calling my disconnected Madison land-line number.
 Here it is: Monsanto helped me renovate my kitchen.

 I said it, and you read it right.
 I was in a bind, but before you go judging me I think you might have done the same thing in my place.
 My wife was already in California, and I was tasked with renovating, packing, cleaning, and arranging the selling of our house.
-In the dead of winter, I went back to Madison after a second honeymoon after speaking in New Zealand (one plane ticket courtesy of the New Zealand Skeptics Society, the rest self-funded), and had a limited budget to turn a half-fixed fixer-upper into the shiniest house on the block.
+In the dead of winter, I went back to Madison after speaking in New Zealand (courtesy of the New Zealand Skeptics Society, personal trip afterward was self-funded), and had a limited budget to turn a half-fixed fixer-upper into the shiniest house on the block.
 It was almost exactly one year ago when I had the kitchen all ripped out, while I re-plumbed and re-wired fixtures and appliances and installed new base cabinets.
 Room by room the house was getting ready, but this one took by far the most work, and I went to bed each night with new nicks and cuts on my hands, knowing that when it was all done I could rejoin my wife in our home state.

 I took a break from this insanity at the very end of March to drive down to Nashville, TN to help out at the ASPB booth of the National Science Teacher’s Association conference.
 It was a lot of fun talking to science teachers, passing out plant biology educational materials, and putting over 100 of our corn experiment kits into their hands as well.
 It made me think about why I love both science and science communication.
 Teachers were ecstatic to get free materials, and were drawn to the accessibility of the experiment.
 Even teachers who weren’t keen on the idea of GMOs walked away as future experiment participants.
 When I explained how the experiment came together, one teacher said “So you’re funded by Monsanto?”
 I responded, no, we requested ears of corn for our experiment, which they donated, but we are funded by our readers and supporters.
 She took a kit, too.